San Gabriel Valley: Transportation

-Foothill Transit and the Los Angeles County Metropolitan Transportation Authority provide bus transit services throughout the valley.
-El Monte Station, a large regional bus station, provides transportation to Union Station in downtown Los Angeles via the El Monte Busway, an 11 mi shared-use bus corridor (transitway).
+Foothill Transit and the Los Angeles County Metropolitan Transportation Authority provide bus transit services throughout the valley, with Metro providing most transit service west of Interstate 605 and Foothill providing service east of Interstate 605.
+El Monte station, a large regional bus station, provides transportation to Union Station in downtown Los Angeles via the El Monte Busway, an 11 mi shared-use bus corridor (transitway).
+Metro operates the J Line on the busway to downtown Los Angeles and San Pedro, and Foothill Transit operates the Silver Streak from Montclair to downtown Los Angeles.
 The Metrolink San Bernardino Line commuter train runs westward to Downtown Los Angeles and eastward to San Bernardino through the valley.

-On March 5, 2016 the Los Angeles County Metropolitan Transportation Authority opened the Metro Gold Line foothill extension, expanding the current light rail service that previously traveled from East LA to Pasadena through Downtown LA to a new Northern terminus in Azusa.
+On March 5, 2016, the Los Angeles County Metropolitan Transportation Authority opened the Metro Gold Line Foothill Extension, expanding the current light rail service that previously traveled from East LA to Pasadena through Downtown LA to a new Northern terminus in Azusa.
+It has since been taken over by the A Line, which goes from Downtown Los Angeles to Long Beach and is also the longest light rail line in the world.

 Several cities provide their own in-city transportation shuttles.
-Cities known to provide such service are:
+Cities that provide such services are: